Shopify/polaris/src/components/Button/README.md

 #### Custom key events

-The `onKeyDown`, `onKeyPress`, and `onKeyUp` props can be used to create custom events for buttons.
-This allows buttons to be used for complex, custom interactions like drag-and-drop interfaces.
+Use the `onKeyDown`, `onKeyPress`, and `onKeyUp` props to create custom events for buttons.
+With these props, you can use buttons to create complex, custom interactions like drag-and-drop interfaces.

 Since these props introduce non-standard features to buttons, make sure to include accessible instructions so that merchants can understand how to use these features.